-- 6. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 7.
-Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap. - 8.
-Install the panel.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.